BitCannaGlobal/cosmospay-woocommerce/README.txt

 5. After just a couple seconds, the payment will be performed and you can view your transaction.

 == Changelog ==
+= 1.0.20 =
+* Update webpack version from v4 to v5
+* Update cosmJs from 0.23.0 to 0.31.3
+* Fix bitcanna logo path

 = 1.0.19 =
 * Fix array_search() method in admin panel